Raleigh Black: Botanical career

 Around 1900, Black sought to improve his knowledge of Tasmanian Flora and requested the guidance of government botanist Leonard Rodway.
 Rodway agreed and was glad to teach him everything he knew, and Black was a dedicated student.

 Working for the Council of Agriculture and in various other roles as a public servant afforded Black the opportunity to travel throughout Tasmania and, making use of his new knowledge of the flora, he collected plant specimens.
 While collecting plants was not part of his job description, he took advantage of his travels and amassed a large collection of Tasmanian plants representing a wide range of taxa from different ecosystems.

 Black was an original member, treasurer and later vice-president of the Tasmanian Field Naturalist’s Club.

-He moved to Sydney in 1926 and worked for Hans Christian Bjelke-Petersen at the Bjelke-Petersen School of Physical Culture and then moved to Melbourne in 1931 during the depression.
+He moved to Sydney in 1926 and worked for Christian Bjelke-Petersen at the Bjelke-Petersen School of Physical Culture and then moved to Melbourne in 1931 during the depression.
 In Melbourne he worked for a chemical company distributing fertilisers around north-eastern Victoria and the Upper Murray region of New South Wales, which provided another valuable opportunity to collect plants.

 During this time he focused on collecting grasses, sedges and rushes, mostly around the central highlands of Victoria and other ranges into New South Wales.
 These collections proved valuable and many of the specimens he collected were new to science.